Oban Airport Scenic Flight Visitor Guide

-On a Hebridean Air Services scenic flight you’ll be whisked away on an aerial spectacle that’s quite literally a breath of fresh air.
-Oban Airport, while small, is perfectly situated for these tours which take in sights including Dunstaffnage Castle, the Isle of Mull, Easdale Island, and Tralee Bay.
+On a Hebridean Air Services scenic flight, you’ll be whisked away on an aerial spectacle that’s quite literally a breath of fresh air.
+Oban Airport, while small, is perfectly situated for these tours, which take in sights including Dunstaffnage Castle, the Isle of Mull, Easdale Island, and Tralee Bay.

 Overview

-That’s something of a shame, as this spectacularly pretty part of Argyll and Bute has a ton of attractions that deserve a visit, from the golden sand beaches of Ardmucknish Bay to the watery expanse of Loch Etive.
+Many visitors to Oban – AKA the ‘Gateway to the Isles’ – visit the town for the sole purpose of hopping onboard one of the ferries that sail to the west coast islands.
+That’s something of a shame, as this spectacularly pretty part of Argyll and Bute has a tonne of attractions that deserve a visit, from the golden sand beaches of Ardmucknish Bay to the watery expanse of Loch Etive.

-For those tourists yearning to view this landscape during a single visit, there’s one sightseeing option that beats all others – scenic flights from Oban Airport with Hebridean Air Services.
+For those tourists yearning to view this landscape during a single visit, there’s one sightseeing option that beats all others: scenic flights from Oban Airport with Hebridean Air Services.

-This tiny airport was originally built for civil use in the 1930s but it was repurposed during WWII when it saw service as a base to defend Scotland against U-boats, before finally reopening again as a civil airport in the ’60s.
+The airport is situated north of the famous Falls of Lora on the edge of Ardmucknish Bay where it commands a fantastic view of the sea and the islands that shimmer in the distance to the west.
+This tiny airport was originally built for civil use in the 1930s, but it was repurposed during WWII when it saw service as a base to defend Scotland against U-boats before finally reopening again as a civil airport in the ’60s.

+The main flight operator from Oban Airport is the already-mentioned Hebridean Air Services, a small venture that operates a small aircraft and a pilot, along with ground crew.
 Though it’s possible to use them to book a charter to other airfields in Scotland, Hebridean Air Services are perhaps best known for their sightseeing flights which take paying guests around the beautiful coastline north and south of Oban as well as across to Mull and a few other, much smaller islands.

 Flights take around 30 minutes and follow a pre-set route which you can see in the map below, starting at Connel and heading south to Oban, then the Isle of Kerrera and Easdale Island, turning west to Mull, north past Duart Castle, across the Isle of Lismore, and then down the coast past Castle Stalker and Tralee Bay before landing back at Oban Airport.

-While tickets might seem a wee bit pricey for a 30-minute trip there’s absolutely no better way to enjoy the scenery in this region of Scotland and you’re pretty much guaranteed to snap some amazing photos during the flight.
+While tickets might seem a wee bit pricey for a 30-minute trip, there’s absolutely no better way to enjoy the scenery in this region of Scotland, and you’re pretty much guaranteed to snap some amazing photos during the flight.

-The experience starts with a briefing in the airport about what you can expect to see as well as an overview of safety procedures, after which you’re led to the waiting aircraft to meet the pilot who’ll then direct you to your seat.
+The experience starts with a briefing in the airport about what you can expect to see as well as an overview of safety procedures, after which you’re led to the waiting aircraft to meet the pilot, who’ll then direct you to your seat.

 As it’s such a quiet airport there’s no hanging around waiting for permission to take off so before you know it you’ll be zooming down the runway and up into the air where the region’s fantastic views immediately fill the windows (well, kind of – see below for more information on that point).